Summer Visitors

 Round The Horne

-BY BARRY TOOK AND MARTY FELDMAN (ORIGINAL SCRIPTS).
+BY BARRY TOOK AND MARTY FELDMAN (ORIGINAL SCRIPTS)

-COMPLIED BY TIM ASTLEY.
+COMPILED BY TIM ASTLEY.

 16 September -